willwray/n2740/P2128_rebuttal.md

 This is addressed in the final sections.
 The Case Summary is an outline.
 We hope our analysis can advance the 'state of array'.
-Please comment if you see errors or ommissions.
+Please comment if you see errors or omissions.
 ```

 P2128R5 Summary